Comfort Foods & Classic Recipes, Cooking from Scratch

 rutabaga for pasty

 Preheat the oven to 350ºF and prepare your baking sheets.
 You will need to work in batches because these pasties are pretty big.
-I fit 3-4 on each baking sheet so needless to say this was a whole afternoon project.
-It is a great meal to prep ahead of time and freeze because this recipe makes 12.
+I fit 3-4 on each baking sheet, so needless to say, this was a whole afternoon project.
+It is a great meal to prep ahead of time and freeze because this recipe makes 12

 Cut the steak and veggies into bite-sized cubes.
-These measurements can be played with a bit so if you prefer more or less of some of the veggies, go for it!
+These measurements can be played with a bit, so if you prefer more or less of some of the veggies, go for it!
 Mix the cut steak and veggies in a bowl with olive oil and set aside.

 pasty dough, lard, flour

-To make the pocket dough, combine flour, lard, and salt using a pastry blender until crumbly.
-A pastry blender is such a simple-looking tool but it makes cutting in lard, butter, tallow, etc. so much easier when you’re making things like this.
 To make each dough pocket, combine 1 cup of crumble with 3 Tbsp of milk with a fork or your hands.
 I found that using my hands was the easiest.
 In the recipe I followed, my husband’s grandma said to make each dough ball separately to make sure the dough didn’t dry out.
-I made two at a time to make it go a little faster (2 cups crumble & 6 Tbsp milk).
-Roll out each dough ball with extra flour until it is about 12 inches in diameter.

 pasty filling, dough, rutabaga